cosmos/cosmos/whitepaper.md

 it is subject to double spend attacks by malicious witnesses which fork the blockchain without suffering an explicit economic punishment -- it suffers from the "nothing-at-stake" problem.
-BitShares attempts to mitigate the problem by allowing transactions to refer to recent block hashes.
+BitShares attempts to mitigate the problem by allowing transactions to refer to recent block-hashes.
 Additionally, stakeholders can remove or replace misbehaving witnesses on a daily basis, though this does nothing to explicitly punish a double-spend attack that was successful.